All Products

 Disclaimer

-Alibaba Cloud does not provide a Service-Level Agreement (SLA) for failures caused by custom CNI plugins in an ACK managed cluster Pro.
-You are responsible for managing the network capabilities, troubleshooting, and resolving failures related to the custom CNI plugin.
+Alibaba Cloud does not provide a Service-Level Agreement (SLA) for failures caused by custom CNI plugins.
+You are responsible for network configuration, troubleshooting, and resolving any failures related to the custom CNI plugin.
 ACK does not provide technical support for custom CNI plugins.

-If you require CNI-related support, use the CNI plugins that ACK provides or use commercial CNI plugins to receive professional technical support from third parties.
+If you need CNI-related support, use the CNI plugins that ACK provides, or work with a commercial CNI vendor for professional third-party support.

-If your custom CNI plugin uses an Overlay network, the API Server of the ACK managed cluster Pro cannot access any webhooks.
-This affects all components that use webhooks, such as metrics-server.
+If your custom CNI plugin uses an overlay network, the API server of the ACK managed cluster Pro cannot reach any webhooks.
+This affects all webhook-dependent components, including metrics-server.

 Step 1: Create a BYOCNI cluster